rafiquecudjoe/lightning-pay-doc/docs/webhooks.md

 ## Security

-For security purposes, all webhook requests are signed with a signature that can used to verify the authenticity of the event..
+For security purposes, all webhook requests are signed with a signature that can used to verify the authenticity of the event.